jgraph/www.diagrams.net-source/_posts/2021-05-26-drawio-board-macro.md

 Embed whiteboard-style diagrams in Confluence Cloud pages with the new draw.io Board macro.
 The Board macro is a new feature for our integration with Confluence Cloud, delivered as part of our draw.io brand.

-When you add or edit a diagram using the draw.io Board macro, it uses the [sketch diagram editor theme](/blog/diagram-editor-theme.html), with the [sketch shape and connector styles](/blog/rough-style.html) set as the default global style.
+When you add or edit a diagram using the **draw.io Board macro**, it uses the [Sketch editor theme](/blog/diagram-editor-theme.html), with the rough [sketch shape and connector styles](/blog/rough-style.html) set as the default global style.
 The diagram editor has a a white non-paginated background and no gridlines so it feels more like a whiteboard.

 A [discussion thread on the GitHub draw.io project](https://github.com/jgraph/drawio/discussions/2056) is open if you have any questions or suggestions.

 ## Add the draw.io Board macro to a Confluence Cloud page

-1. Edit the page and type ''/draw'' to see a list of macros you can embed.
+1. Edit the page and type ``/draw`` to see a list of macros you can embed.
 2. Select the _draw.io Board_ macro from the list to open the diagram editor.
 <br /><img src="/assets/img/blog/drawio-board-insert.png" style="width=100%;max-width:500px;height:auto;" alt="Add the draw.io Board macro to a Confluence Cloud page">